top of page

 2. Past Shopper Retargeting Ads

 One of the most cost-effective tactics is to turn one-time customers into frequent shoppers.
-Using the same geo-location tactics we can build an audience of your own shoppers and encourage them to shop again by showing them new products, seasonal offers, or loyalty promotions.
+Using the same geo-location tactics, we can build an audience of your own shoppers and encourage them to shop again by showing them new products, seasonal offers, or loyalty promotions.

 Shopper Retargeting Movie Theater Ad

-Time and time again we've found that it's far easier and cheaper to get past customers to shop again than it is to attract new customers.
+Time and time again we've found that it's far easier and cheaper to get your past customers to shop again than it is to attract new customers.
 This is especially true if you're located in a highly competitive market and already have a relatively healthy volume of regular traffic through your doors.

 3. Vehicle Navigation Ads